Many employers across Australia require a criminal record check before an applicant is able to commence employment.

 - unfinalised criminal court proceedings.

-A frequently asked question is whether an expired bond for a finding of guilt without a conviction (eg a ‘section 10 bond’) is a disclosable court outcome.
+A frequently asked question is whether an expired bond for a finding of guilt without a conviction (eg a section 10 dismissal or conditional release order) is a disclosable court outcome.
 The answer is ‘not normally’ – it should not come up on an NPC; see section 8(4) of the Criminal Records Act 1991 (The ‘CRA’).

 However, there is an exception to this general rule.
-Under section 7 of the CRA, certain ‘convictions’ are not capable of being “spent” (ie of lapsing) and, under section 5 of the CRA, a ‘conviction’ in this context includes a finding of guilt without a conviction (eg a ‘section 10’).
+Under section 7 of the CRA, certain ‘convictions’ are not capable of being “spent” (ie of lapsing).

 (a) for which a prison sentence of more than 6 months was imposed,